Slacks Creek

 Health performance in Slacks Creek is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Slacks Creek faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Several health conditions have substantial impacts on both younger and older age groups.
-Private health cover is low at approximately 48% of the total population (~5,369 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+A variety of health conditions affect both younger and older age groups.
+Private health cover is low, with approximately 48% of the total population (~5,244 people) having it, compared to 55.8% in Greater Brisbane and a national average of 55.7%.

 Mental health issues and asthma are the most common medical conditions, affecting 10.5% and 9.1% of residents respectively.
-However, 64.6% of residents report being completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Slacks Creek has 15.7% of residents aged 65 and over (1,740 people).
-While health outcomes among seniors present some challenges, they are broadly in line with national rankings for the general population.
+However, 64.6% of residents claim to be completely free of medical ailments, compared to 69.2% in Greater Brisbane.
+The working-age population faces notable health challenges due to high chronic condition rates.
+The area has 15.6% of residents aged 65 and over (1,688 people), with senior health outcomes presenting some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health